 Big companies are increasingly controlling and censoring what you can see on their platforms.
 For example, Google forces YouTube watchers to avoid ads using its paid ‘premium’ platform.
 Facebook is censoring users under the guise of “protecting their community,” and Twitter has a locked-down verified accounts system.
 People have grown tired of being fed controlled information and are exploring viable alternatives that provide control over their data.

 We’re seeing more and more people waking up to the dangers of centralized social media platforms.
-It’s not only privacy concerns but also how their moderation practices are in no way transparent and their tendency to silence people with a differing opinion.
+It’s not only privacy concerns but also how their moderation practices are in no way transparent and their tendency to silence people with a differing opinions.

 Welcome to the world of crypto social media platforms

 Blockchain is one of the most trending and revolutionary technologies of our time.
-Each passing year, it seems that we are discovering some new use cases for blockchain technology.
+With each passing year, it seems that we are discovering some new use cases for blockchain technology.
 From the finance sector to the music and media industry to the food industry – blockchain technology applications seem limitless.
 And today, we will take a closer look at how blockchain has revolutionized social media and review the top nine crypto social media platforms (in no particular order).

 Check out this article if you’d like to go back to basics and learn how decentralized social networks operate.